-My favorite creamy Cajun remoulade sauce recipe made with mayo, sriracha, mustard and horseradish with lots of spices.
-Perfect for seafood like shrimp, fried oysters, crab cakes or white fish.
+My favorite creamy Louisiana style remoulade sauce recipe is made with mayo, sriracha, mustard and horseradish with lots of spices, perfect for seafood like shrimp, fried oysters, crab cakes or white fish.
 Very versatile and easy to make your own.

 When it comes to versatile sauces, it doesn't get any better than a simple, homemade remoulade sauce.
 I've seen it called by many names - crab cake sauce, shrimp sauce, shrimp remoulade - which just highlights that versatility.

+Remoulade sauce is a mayonnaise based sauce.
+It originated in France, though is somewhat different in American cuisine.
 With a Louisiana remoulade sauce, the recipe is spiced up in different ways from the classic French remoulade that make it unique, and frankly perfect for any spicy or non spicy food lover.
-It’s HUGE on flavor, something we all crave.

-Let’s talk about how to make a homemade remoulade sauce, shall we?
+Let's talk about how to make remoulade sauce, shall we?

 - Sriracha.
 Or use chili sauce.
 I usually add in a bit more than the recipe calls for.